nsg/immich-distribution/docs/docs/configuration/storage.md

 ## Relocate the entire upload folder with a bind mount

 !!!
 Warning
-    This section assumes that you have read and understood the above section about library.
+    This section assumes that you have read and understood the above section.

 Stop Immich, move data to it's new location.
 Use this unitfile, note that the filename has changed, and `What` and `Where`.
 Enable and start it, and finally Immich.